-As per the World Health Organization, 80% of all diseases in the developing nations are water related.
-By 2025, the United Nation projects that 30% of the total population dwelling in 50 nations will confront water shortage.
+As per the World Health Organization, 80% of all diseases in developing nations are water-related.
+By 2025, the United Nations projects that 30% of the total population dwelling in 50 nations will confront water shortage.

 Water shortage is a more concerning issue today than at any other time.
-Not exclusively are we spending our accessible supply, our population keeps on developing and with it, the demand.
+Not exclusively are we spending our accessible supply.
+Our population keeps on developing, and with it, the demand.
 Global warming is intensifying the issue.
-Except if we as whole pay attention to it, soon we will have a water crisis in our grasp.
+Except if we pay attention to it, soon we will have a water crisis in our grasp.
 We will live on a blue planet without a drop of water that is safe to drink.

 Our Average Water Usage

-We use water not simply for drinking or showering or washing our garments, we use it through the products we consume as well.
-The normal individual will require 5 liters of water to drink day by day, to get by in a moderate atmosphere with little action.
+We use water not simply for drinking or showering or washing our garments, and we use it through the products we consume.
+The normal individual will require 5 liters of water to drink daily to get by in a moderate atmosphere with little action.
 A normal American uses 100 to 175 gallons of water every day.
-Globally, we consume around 4 trillion cubic meters of fresh water a year!
+Globally, we consume around 4 trillion cubic meters of freshwater a year!

 Agriculture alone can spend 75 to 90% of an area's accessible freshwater.
 Did you realize that 1 ton of grain requires 1000 tons of water?
 The steak you eat requires 1,232 gallons.
 I supposed that never entered your thoughts…